Tasting light roast for the first time is strange for many coffee drinkers because something is missing compared to the darker roasts.

 If your tap water is hard = has a lot of chalk … then it can make a light roast brew taste boring – compared with filtered water.
 This is a whole science in itself and quite complicated.
 I have started writting about it under Water.

 5. In the cup

 When you taste it – pay attention to how the taste change as the coffee cools in the cup.
-Very light coffee do not have much taste around 60-70ºC but get very interesting around 50ºC.
+Very light coffee do not have much taste around 70ºC but get interesting around 50ºC.

 6. Milk and sugar

 Be cautious with the milk.
-Some light roasts taste great on it’s own … but if you poor milk into it – the interesting taste will all be gone.
+Some light roasts taste great on it’s own … but if you poor milk into it: the interesting taste will all be gone.
 Because the flavors are so delicate.

 The same with sugar.
 Lighter roasts can be sweeter in itself than darker roast.
 So taste before you ad anything.

-Many like to pull really long shots, like 40 seconds instead of the traditional 25 seconds.
+– Grind finer and pull slow long shots, like 40 seconds instead of the traditional 25 seconds.
 Or even 1 minute shots on a Slayer espressomachine.

 It all also depends on your equipment.
-Christian Hansen (Denmark) brew light roasts espresso and he goes for brewratio 1:2 with conical burr grinders but 1:3 for flat burr grinders.
+Christian Hansen (Denmark) brew light roasts espresso and he goes for brew ratio 1:2 with conical burr grinders but 1:3 for flat burr grinders.
 Conical burrs gives a more spread out particle distribution.

-Light roasted coffee often gets better when rested a bit longer.
-Maybe 4-5 days (try out for your self).
+Light roasted coffee often gets better when rested a bit.
+For a start 4-5 days.
 And sometimes light roasts first peak at 3 weeks after roast date.
 If a coffee do not taste good in the first week – try letting it rest for some weeks.